t3ng214/aws-alexa-workshop-ask/README.md

 4. Click on Next.
 5. Scroll down.
 You need to change a few parameters here.
 *	a.
-Enter “PersonalBanker” into the BotName.
-This must be the exact name of your bot.
+Enter “PersonalBanker” into the BotName. **This must be the exact name of your bot**.
 *	b.
 Delete the text in WebAppConfBotInitialText field, and enter “You can ask me for your account info.
 Just type "What is my checking account balance" or click on the mic and say it.”
 *	c.
 Delete the text in WebAppConfBotInitialSpeech field, and enter “Say "What is my checking account balance" to get started.”
 *	d.
 Delete the text in WebAppConfToolbarTitle field, and enter “Personal Banker”.